-The population of Grise Fiord shifted throughout the 1960s and 1970s.
+The population of Grise Fiord shifted throughout 1960s and 1970s.
 Some Inuit left Grise Fiord in search of wage employment; others left in search of spouses.
-52 Many Ausuitturmiut often requested to move from Grise Fiord to Resolute, as they were interested in the development and the comforts it afforded, as well as opportunities for wage employment.
-During the spring of 1959, a family from Grise Fiord had been temporarily trapped at Resolute during a measles outbreak and decided to stay.
+Many Aujuitturmiut often requested to move to Resolute, as they were interested in the development and the comforts it afforded, as well as the many opportunities for wage employment.
+During the spring of 1959, a family from Grise Fiord had been temporarily trapped at Resolute during a measles outbreak and had decided to stay.
 This decision prompted a reaction on the part of the RCMP who felt that if they agreed to let one family move, the rest would want to follow suit.
-Throughout the 1960s and 1970s, the RCMP continued to dissuade people from leaving Grise Fiord.
+This problem continued plaguing the RCMP throughout the 1960s and 1970s as they continued to dissuade people from leaving Grise Fiord.

-In addition, Ausuitturmiut often had to look outside the community for spouses because marriage partners were limited in Grise Fiord.
+In addition, Aujuitturmiut often had to look outside the community for spouses because marriage partners were limited in Grise Fiord.
 This was exacerbated by the fact that marriages between Itivimiut and Tununirmiut were widely frowned upon and generally resisted.
-Ausuitturmiut often looked for spouses in Resolute, especially people originally from Inukjuak, as that was the closest location where they could find potential matches from their hometown.
-At the same time, Inuit also moved to Grise Fiord from other parts of the Qikiqtani Region in order to be with friends and family who had relocated earlier.
+Aujuitturmiut often looked for spouses in Resolute, especially people originally from Inukjuak, as that was the closest location where they could find potential matches from their hometown.
+At the same time, Inuit also moved to Grise Fiord from other parts of Qikiqtaaluk in order to be with friends and family who had relocated earlier.

 In the 1960s, the RCMP began reporting more on the divisions that were affecting the community.
-They especially drew attention to what they perceived to be a lack of leadership and the problems it entailed, even if the lack of leadership was due to Inuit having so little control over their own lives.
+They especially drew attention to the lack of leadership and the problems it entailed.
 In their 1967 report the RCMP explain that:

 The greatest obstacle locally to morale is the noticeable division between the Pond Inlet and Port Harrison [Inukjuak] Eskimo.
 No form of leadership is evident with this division and no one Eskimo is willing to make decisions affecting the community.
 Having a representative from each group results in no communication between representatives and again no decision being made.
-This greatly hampers any community projects wherein the Eskimo is encouraged to organize, decide and produce results using his own initiative.65
+This greatly hampers any community projects wherein the Eskimo is encouraged to organize, decide and produce results using his own initiative.

-Nevertheless, during the 1960s, Ausuitturmiut from both groups began to exert influence over the development of local affairs by forming a housing committee and local community groups.
+Nevertheless, during the 1960s, Aujuitturmiut from both groups began to exert influence over the development of local affairs by forming a housing committee and local community groups.
 The housing committee at Grise Fiord was, from its start, an all-Inuit committee, which was significant for the community.
-It was the first time Ausuitturmiut were acting free from outside qallunaat influences.
+It was the first time Aujuitturmiut were acting free from outside Qallunaat influences.
 In 1967, Grise Fiord hunters were at the forefront of successful challenges to federal sport-hunting permits for muskox and worked to increase their quotas for polar bears.
-In 1969, the government gave Grise Fiord hunters an annual muskox quota of 12, which was later raised to 20 in 1973.
-Later in 1973, Grise Fiord hunters attained a quota of 32 polar bears.66
+In 1969, the Northwest Territories government gave the Grise Fiord hunters an annual muskox quota of twelve, which was later raised to twenty in 1973.
+Also by 1973, Grise Fiord hunters had attained a quota of thirty-two polar bears.
 During the 1970s, Grise Fiord residents also spoke out against the expansion of mineral and oil exploration.
-They often criticized the negative impacts seismic testing would have on local animal populations and the government's failure to conduct proper studies or consult with local residents.67
+They often criticized the negative impacts seismic testing would have on local animal populations and the government's failure to conduct proper studies or consult with local residents.